OpenModelica/OMPackageManager/README.md

 [OpenModelica issue tracker](https://github.com/OpenModelica/OpenModelica/issues) if you want to start the process on your open-source Modelica library.

-The support field may contain several entries that are applied sequentially.
+The support field may contain multiple selection criteria that are applied sequentially.
 For example:
 ```json
 "support": [
       ["prerelease", "noSupport"],